Moving-Castles/rat.fun/packages/drawbridge/src/bundler/README.md

 ## Overview

 This module provides the bundler client and paymaster configuration needed for session accounts to submit user operations.
-All session accounts in entrykit-drawbridge are ERC-4337 smart accounts, which require bundler infrastructure to function.
+All session accounts in drawbridge are ERC-4337 smart accounts, which require bundler infrastructure to function.

 ## What is a Bundler?